airvlab/cathsim/controlMotor/control_readme.md

+# 1. Control the motor
-# 1.Here brltty is sth that prevent to use the ports
+## 1.1 Here brltty is sth that prevent to use the ports
 To disable the brltty:

 ```